CFP: The 2019 Annual Soyuz Symposium

 The Soyuz Research Network for Postsocialist Cultural Studies is an interdisciplinary forum for exchanging work based on field research in postsocialist countries, including Eastern Europe and the former Soviet Union, Africa, East and Southeast Asia, and Latin America.
 Soyuz is an interest group of the American Anthropological Association (AAA) and an official unit of the Association for Slavic, East European, and Eurasian Studies (ASEEES).
 The Soyuz symposium has met annually since 1991 and offers an opportunity for scholars to interact in a more personal setting.
 More information on the Soyuz Research Network can be found at the website.

-The 2018 Soyuz Symposium is made possible through the support of the Department of Anthropology and Council on European Studies at Yale University.
+The 2019 Soyuz Symposium is made possible through the support of the University of Pittsburgh’s Department of Anthropology, Russian East European and Eurasian Studies Center, Global Studies Center, Center for Latin American Studies, and Asian Studies Center.

 1992 Symposium on Soviet Cultural Studies, Columbia University (pre-Soyuz founding symposium)